sankadlikhit/Linux-Fundamentals/Linux Partition.md

 2.1 Introduction.

- - There are maimly two types chips UEFI and BIOS.
+ - There are mainly two types chips UEFI and BIOS.

  - Both UEFI and BIOS are low-level software that starts when you boot your PC before booting your operating system, but UEFI is a more modern solution, supporting larger hard drives,          faster boot times, more security features, and—conveniently—graphics and mouse cursors.